Hands-on Gear Review

 The light, padded upper provides comfort and plenty of breathablility.
 The X-Overs do not have a waterproof membrane, which makes them quick to dry and pleasant to wear in hot conditions.

+As part of Salomon's "Adventure Hiking" series, these shoes are really targeted at every day comfort and style.
 Since the upper is not very supportive, the X-Over is not the ideal shoe for backpacking with weight or for long distance hiking.
 Other than that, this shoe works for just about anything from moderate hikes to walking the dog.

 For $130, the X-Overs are fairly average in price for a technical shoe.
 They aren't the best deal out there, but they won't break the bank either.